Seawater Quality Monitoring

 Seawater quality is continuously monitored from the moment it enters the plant and moves through the desalination process to where it becomes potabilised water.
 The seawater concentrate is also continuously monitored as it is returned to the marine environment.

-Seawater concentrate is only returned to the marine environment when the plant is producing potable water and therefore monitoring is only applicable when the plant is producing water.
+Seawater concentrate is only returned to the marine environment when the plant is producing potable water.
+Therefore monitoring is only applicable when the plant is producing water.

 The seawater and subsequent potable water quality is continuously monitored within the plant for parameters such as pH, turbidity, residual chlorine and temperature to ensure that it meets both the operational and the contractual requirements.